-Trotzky followed Axelrod.
-He found himself superior to the "uncultured", "barbaric", "sectarian", "Asiatic" Bolsheviki in that he, Trotzky, is a "European", and fights "beneath the tactical flag of European social democracy".
-But what is the and meaning of this confrontation of "Europeanism" European tactics with Bolshevism?
-It means one thing only: renunciation of the fulfilment of the immediate revolutionary tasks in the Russia of the Tsar and the great landowners, and all for the sake of the parliamentary tactics of the European socialists.
-This famous "Europeanisation "-writes Lenin-" is being talked about by Dan and Martov, Trotzky and Levitzky, and by the other liquidators, in every possible key.
+Tretzky followed Axelrod.
+He found himself superior to the "uncultured", "barbarie", "sectarian", "Asiatic" Bolsheviki in that he, Trotzky, is a "European", and lights "beneath the tactical flag of European social democracy".
+But what is the meaning of this confrontation of "Europeanism" and "European tactics" with Bolshevism' It means one thing only: renunciation of the fulfilment of the immediate revolutionary tasks in the Russia of the Tsar and the great landowners, and all for the sake of the parliamentary tactics of the European and by the other liquidators, in every possible key.
 It is one of the main rivets securing their opportunism.
 Their opportunism lies in the fact that the moment which they choose for imparting a "European", parliamentary propagandist character to the Party is precisely the moment when the Party is not faced by European tasks, but by an immediate struggle on the spot.
-Their idea is thus to avoid the task of revolution, and to substitute revolutionary tactics by parliamentary tactics.
+Their idea is thus to avoid the task of revolution.